Rezident16/capstone-fullstackers/proposal.md

         - implement `deleteById`
         - test `deleteById`

-- Create the `MessageFileRepository` class.
+- Create the `MessageJdbcTemplateRepository` class.
 (2 hours) All methods should catch IOExceptions and throw `DataException`.
     - add the filePath field and create a constructor to initialize the field
-    - generate tests for `MessageFileRepository`, should be located in `src/test/java/learn/stockConnect/data/MessageFileRepositoryTest`
+    - generate tests for `MessageJdbcTemplateRepository`, should be located in `src/test/java/learn/stockConnect/data/MessageJdbcTemplateRepositoryTest`
     - create a `data` directory in the project root. add test, seed, and production data files
     - implement `serialize`, and `deserialize`. these are all private method.
     - implement `findById`, `findByStockId`, `findByUserId`